-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Form 10-K, Notice & Proxy Statement is/are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/ are available at www.proxyvote.com.

 TWO HARBORS INVESTMENT CORP.
-Annual Meeting of Stockholders

-May 17, 2011 1:00 P.M.
+Annual Meeting of Stockholders May 22, 2012 1:00 P.M.
 Eastern Time This proxy is solicited by the Board of Directors

-The undersigned hereby authorizes and appoints Thomas Slering and Jeffrey Stolt, and each of them, as proxies, with full power of substitution, to represent the undersigned at the Annual Meeting of Stockholders to be held at the Warwick New York Hotel, 65 West 54th Street, New York, New York 10019, on Tuesday, May 17, 2011, at 1:00 p.m.
+The undersigned hereby authorizes and appoints Thomas Siering and Brad Farrell, and each of them, as proxies, with full power of substitution, to represent the undersigned at the Annual Meeting of Stockholders to be held at Hotel Plaza Athenee, 37 East 64th Street, New York, NY 10065, on Tuesday, May 22, 2012, at 1:00 p.m.
 Eastern Time, and at any postponements or adjournments thereof, and to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and to otherwise represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.

-When properly executed, this proxy will be voted on the proposals set forth herein as directed by the stockholder, but if no direction is made in the space provided, this proxy will be voted FOR the election of all nominess for director, FOR radification of the appointment of auditors, FOR the advisory vote on executive compensation, 3 YEARS for the frequency of the advisory vote on executive compensation, and according to the discretion of the proxy holders on any other matters that may properly come before the meeting or any postponement or adjournment thereof.
+When properly executed, this proxy will be voted on the proposals set forth herein as directed by the stockholder, but if no direction is made in the space provided, this proxy will be voted FOR the election of all nominess for director, FOR ratification of the appointment of auditors, FOR the advisory vote on executive compensation, and according to the discretion of the proxy holders on any other matters that may properly come before the meeting or any postponement or adjournment thereof.
 This proxy is revocable.